 Dust mites and other allergens can also accumulate on your mattress and bedding, giving mattresses a shelf life, especially for people with allergies or respiratory conditions.

-According to the National Sleep Foundation, a mattress has a lifespan of approximately 8 years.
+A mattress has a lifespan of approximately 8 years.
 Depending on the quality and type of your mattress, you may get more or less time from it.
 Any mattress made with higher quality materials is likely going to last longer.

 The type of mattress you buy makes a difference.

 An innerspring mattress contains coil support systems that help to distribute your weight evenly across the mattress.

 They can last up to 10 years — sometimes longer if they’re two-sided and can be flipped over for more evenly distributed wear and tear.

 Foam mattresses come in different materials and densities, which will determine how well they hold up.

 A quality memory foam mattress can last from 10 to 15 years with the right care, which includes regular rotating.

 The durability of a latex mattress can vary depending on whether you buy a synthetic or organic latex mattress.